How to Become a Microbiologist

 Postdoctoral positions typically offer the opportunity to publish research findings.
-A solid record of published research is essential to get a permanent position in basic research, especially a permanent faculty position in a college or university.
+A solid record of published research is essential to get a permanent position in basic research, especially a permanent faculty position at a college or university.

-Analytical skills.
+Detail oriented.
 Microbiologists must be able to conduct scientific experiments and analyses with accuracy and precision.

 Interpersonal skills.
 Microbiologists typically work on research teams and thus must work well with others toward a common goal.
 Many also lead research teams and must be able to motivate and direct other team members.

-Mathematical skills.
+Math skills.
 Microbiologists regularly use complex mathematical equations and formulas in their work.
 Therefore, they need a broad understanding of mathematics, including calculus and statistics.

 Perseverance.
 Microbiological research involves substantial trial and error, and microbiologists must not become discouraged in their work.

 Problem-solving skills.
 Microbiologists use scientific experiments and analysis to find solutions to complex scientific problems.

 Microbiologists typically receive greater responsibility and independence in their work as they gain experience.
 They also gain greater responsibility through more education.
 Ph.D. microbiologists usually lead research teams and control the direction and content of projects.